jwestbrook/datadog-asteriskpbx/README.md

-datadog-asteriskpbx
+Asterisk PBX Integration for Datadog
 ===================

-DataDog Agent plugin for the Open Source Asterisk PBX
+DataDog Agent plugin for the Open Source Asterisk PBX based on the work of jwestbrook (https://github.com/jwestbrook/datadog-asteriskpbx).

 Prerequisites
 -----------